BeauDiddly/vct-web-scraping/README.md

 ## Rate Limit <a name = "rate_limit"></a>
 Please do not increase the scraping rate on the code to prevent overloading the scraper.
-Although there is [no robots.txt on vlr.gg](https://www.vlr.gg/30777/is-data-scraping-allowed), please do not overload vlr.gg's server.
+Although there is [no robots.txt on vlr.gg](https://www.vlr.gg/30777/is-data-scraping-allowed), please do not overload vlr.gg.

 The scraper is scraping 25 pages at a time for tournaments, players and agents.

 ## Usage <a name = "usage"></a>
 If you want to scrape tournament data
 ```
 $ python3 matches_scraper.py